zhkl0228/snoop-api/README.md

 # snoop-api
-Allows you to intercept Java applications locally
+Allows you to build javaagent like xposed style.